moderntribe/products-engineering/_posts/2018-03-26-service-provider.md

 			array( 'hook' )
 		);

-		// A Class that is not an Singleton
+		// A class that is not an Singleton
 		$this->container->bind( 'pro.series.instance-engine' );
 	}